Aeroseal Duct Sealing – FAQs

 A: Some homeowners have saved up to 40 percent on their energy bill.
 Naturally, exact savings are difficult to precisely estimate since they depend on a multitude of variables such as your weather, house condition and design, your heating and air conditioning system, system usage – as well as other factors like energy prices.

-Basnett Plumbing, Heating & AC Aeroseal air duct certified technicians are qualified to run a program made by the Environmental Protection Agency (EPA) called "Duct Investor".
+Basnett Plumbing, Heating, AC & Electrical Aeroseal air duct certified technicians are qualified to run a program made by the Environmental Protection Agency (EPA) called "Duct Investor".
 Duct Investor takes a comprehensive list of variables and provides a homeowner with the best available estimate of what they should realize in cost savings.

 Q: In a nutshell, how does an Aeroseal air duct seal work?